makdoom/linkedin-clone/README.md

+# Linkedin Clone

+This project is the clone of linkedin created using React, Redux, Styled-components and firebase.
+[Live Demo](https://linkedin-clone-643c8.web.app/).

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).